 During CSE registration, the CSE provides the <remoteCSE> resource attributes, including requestedCommonServices and commonServiceLevelRequirements.
 Based on these attributes, the Registrar CSE determines if the registration is accepted by checking if the requested services are supported The Registrar CSE also determines if the node that the Registrar is hosted on has available system level resources to meet the service requirements requested by the Registree CSE.
 If the registration request is accepted, the Registrar CSE creates the <remoteCSE> resource with the given attributes and in addition it populates the grantedCommonServices attribute with the CSF-IDs and CS-IDs of the granted services.

-The Registrar CSE determines if it is a first registration of the registree CSE in the system if no corresponding <descendantCSEregistrationInfo> resource can be discovered at the IN-CSE or ancestor CSE.
+The Registrar CSE determines if it is a first registration of the Registree CSE in the system if no corresponding <descendantCSEregistrationInfo> resource can be discovered at the IN-CSE or ancestor CSE.

-If the registration is a first successful registration of the registree CSE, the Registrar CSE creates a corresponding <descendantCSEregistrationInfo> resource for the registree at the IN-CSE or ancestor CSE.
+If the registration is a first successful registration of the Registree CSE, the Registrar CSE creates a corresponding <descendantCSEregistrationInfo> resource for the Registree at the IN-CSE or ancestor CSE.
 The Registrar CSE also creates a <registrationInfo> resource as child of the <descendantCSEregistrationInfo> resource, capturing its CSE-ID in the registrar attribute and populating the grantedCommonServices attribute according to the services granted.

-If the registree CSE has existing registrations, the Registrar CSE creates a new <registrationInfo> child resource as child of <descendantCSEregistrationInfo> resource and configures the attributes similarly to the new registration case.
+If the Registree CSE has existing registrations, the Registrar CSE creates a new <registrationInfo> child resource as child of <descendantCSEregistrationInfo> resource and configures the attributes similarly to the new registration case.

-Procedure for Managing Change in AE Registration Point at IN-CSE

-The IN-CSE determines that a new registration for an already registered AE has been received by either:

-Observing the creation on an <AEAnnc> resource with an AE-ID-Stem that it had previously assigned for a different Registrar CSE (Case e of [i.33] Section 10.2.2.2).

-Receiving a NOTIFY request from a Registrar CSE whose content includes the SP-relative-Resource-ID before and after the change in registration point (Case f of [i.33] Section 10.2.2.2).

-In both cases, the IN-CSE determines:

-If the value of the registrationHandling is ‘untrackedSingleRegistration’, the existing procedure described in [i.33] clause 10.2.2 applies at the registrar CSEs (step 4 b for AE-ID-Stem starting with “S” or step 4 d for AE-ID-Stem starting with “C”)

-If the value of the registrationHandling is ‘trackRegistrationPoint’, the existing procedure described in [i.33] clause 10.2.2 applies at the registrar CSEs (step 4 e for AE-ID-Stem starting with “S” or step 4 f for AE-ID-Stem starting with “C”).
-At the IN-CSE the existing procedure described in [i.33] clause 10.2.16.1 applies.

-If the value of the registrationHandling is ‘multipleRegistrations’ the procedure described in [i.33] clause 10.2.2 applies at the registrar CSEs with the changes detailed in clause 9.3.2.2.1 above.
-At the IN-CSE the existing procedure described i in clause 9.3.2.2.1 above applies.

 Solution D: Loosely coupled Edge/Fog Computing with 3GPP T8 API